-The Android Emulator simulates various Android phone, tablet, Android Wear, and Android TV devices on your computer.
+The Android Emulator simulates various Android phone, tablet, Wear OS, and Android TV devices on your computer.
 It comes with predefined configurations for popular device types and can transfer data faster than a device connected over USB.

 The Android Emulator provides almost all the capabilities of a real Android device.
 You can simulate incoming phone calls and text messages, specify the location of the device, simulate different network speeds, simulate rotation and other hardware sensors, access the Google Play Store, and much more.